 Mozilla's Rust language is super interesting, but there aren't a lot of docs available.
-I've spent the time checking out Rust and digging through what little is available, and wrote it all down as I learned.Buy a PDF, MOBI, or EPUB or read online for free.
+I've spent the time checking out Rust and digging through what little is available, and wrote it all down as I learned.Buy a PDF, MOBI, or EPUB for $5 or read online for free.

 I love new programming languages, and while I've been using Ruby for the past few years, I've coded in C, Java, PHP, Haskell, and a host of others.
 I also love writing, and good documentation, which is hard to find.
 Rust doesn't have a lot of that yet, so I'm pitching in!

 The first section of the book discusses this, but basically, Rust is good at everything Ruby is bad at.
 I like learning new things, but if I'm gonna put the time in, I want it to expand my mind.

 I can tell you I already understand more about concurrency, even after working with Rust for a week.